vuki/WvTable-logue/README.md

 There are two main causes of the synthetic sound distortion.

 1. _Interpolation errors_.
 Interpolation is reading wave samples or waves from the wavetable at positions that are not integers.
 The original _PPG Wave_ oscillators did not use any interpolation in these cases – fractional part of the position was simply truncated.
-Because there are only 128 samples per cycle, and the samples are stored with 8-bit resolution, the resulting wave shape is not smooth, it is more a piecewise-linear function.
+Because there are only 128 samples per cycle, and the samples are stored with 8-bit resolution, the resulting wave shape is not smooth, but rather stepped.
 This results in adding frequency components to the signal.
 The higher the wave frequency, the higher the level of distortion.
 2. _Aliasing_.
-Pitch shifting upwards of the waves read from memory causes the frequency components to go above the half of the sampling rate, resulting in aliasing, which has similar character of distortion to the interpolation errors.
+Pitch shifting upwards of the waves read from memory may cause the frequency components to go above the half of the sampling rate, resulting in aliasing, which has similar character of distortion to the interpolation errors.
 Unconfirmed sources say that the original _PPG Wave_ oscillator used about 195 kHz sampling rate, which limited the aliasing distortion to some degree.
 Still, they are clearly audible for higher pitches, especially for waves with rich frequency content.

 In this implementation of the wavetable oscillator, the first problem is partially mitigated by applying a linear interpolation when samples are read from non-integer positions, as well as when reading wavetables at non-integer positions (which was not possible in the original oscillator).
 As a result, the produced wave is smoother, with reduced audible distortion.
 Modes 2 and 3 disable the interpolation, so the distortion is more audible.